Jet (magazine): Changes in ownership

 In June 2016, after 71 years, Jet and its sister publication Ebony were sold by Johnson Publishing to Clear View Group, an Austin, Texas-based private equity firm, for an undisclosed amount but the sale did not include the photo archives.
 In July 2019, three months after Johnson Publishing filed for Chapter 7 Bankruptcy liquidation, it sold its historic Jet and Ebony photo archives to a consortium of foundations to be made available to the public.

 In 2020, Ulysses "Junior" Bridgeman, a former NBA basketball player, became the new owner of Ebony Media's assets for $14 million in a bid out of a Houston bankruptcy court.
 Bridgeman placed a bid of $14 million to take ownership of the company.
 His sports and media group has hired Michele Ghee as Jet and Ebony magazine's new CEO.

 Content

 Jet coverage includes: fashion and beauty tips, entertainment news, dating advice, political coverage, health tips, and diet guides, in addition to covering events such as fashion shows.
 The cover photo usually corresponds to the focus of the main story.
 Cover stories might be a celebrity's wedding, Mother's Day, or a recognition of the achievements of a notable African American.

 Photography

 Jet's uncensored and vivid photography made it influential in politics and entertainment.
 Jet took photos of Martin Luther King Jr. speaking and greeting fans, as well as detailed pictures of the subjects of the Entertainment section, including of Jimi Hendrix.
-The most famous picture taken and published by Jet was the remains of Emmett Till's face after his tragic death in 1955.
-Showing the picture uncensored and vividly describing what happened played a part in waking up the United States about its severe problem of racism.
+The most famous picture taken and published by Jet was the remains of Emmett Till's face after his death in 1955.